This profile is part of a paid investor education campaign.*

 Technology Investing News Featured Stock

-With the goal of mining a diversified portfolio of cryptocurrencies, HashChain Technology has recently launched its first data center with 100 rigs in Vancouver, dedicated to mining Dash coin.
-Since the launch, HashChain Technology has also acquired an additional 770 S9 Antminer Bitcoin rigs that will be deployed in January 2018.
+With the goal of mining a diversified portfolio of cryptocurrencies, HashChain Technology launched its first data center with 100 Rigs in Vancouver in November 2018, dedicated to mining Dash coin.
+Since the launch, HashChain deployed an additional 1,770 S9 Antminer Bitcoin Rigs in a Montana, USA mining facility as of April 2018.

-HashChain is led by a proven team of early adopters and advocates with deep technical experience, including HashChain CEO Patrick Gray, who early in his career was involved in a startup that was sold to Xerox for $220 million.
-The company’s advisory team also includes Perry Woodin, who is also an advisor to Dash.
-HashChain’s alignment to Dash is inspired by the coin’s rapid movement towards mass adoption and its attempts to remove the technical barriers to cryptocurrency transactions.
+HashChain is led by a proven team of early adopters and advocates with deep technical experience, including CEO Patrick Gray, who early in his career was involved in a startup that was sold to Xerox for $220 million.
+The company’s Chief Strategy Office (CSO) Perry Woodin, is also an advisor to Dash and a nationwide thought leader on the intersection of taxes and cryptocurrency.
+HashChain’s alignment to Dash is inspired by the coin’s rapid movement toward mass adoption and its attempts to remove the technical barriers to cryptocurrency transactions.

-- Profitable 100-rig ‘proof of concept’ data center launched in Vancouver in November 2017
+- Profitable 100-rig data center launched in Vancouver in November 2017 mining Dash cryptocurrency.

 - $4.4 million funding raised before launch of first data center